-The films are all featured in our forthcoming ebook on feminist horror beyond empowertainment, available for pre-order here.
+The films are all featured in our recent ebook on feminist horror, Beyond Empowertainment, available to order here.
 We’ve been thinking about all of these films a lot and think they’re ripe for discussion, and we want to share how much we love them with you!

 Am I crazy or is everything going mad?
 It’s one of the foundational questions in horror — after all, that’s a question women are constantly asking under patriarchy.

 Choose one: Unsane (2017) or Perfect Blue (1997)

 Week 2 (Feb.
 24-29): Watch a Technology Horror film

 For centuries, horror has been a way to explore how we interact with technology, from Frankenstein to Personal Shopper.
 These days, it’s mostly about how we interact with our phones, computers, and the internet.